KillerKingSolo/PixelPulse-Animator/README.md

 ## 💡 Why PixelPulse Animator?

 PixelPulse Animator is designed for artists who want a fast, fun, and powerful way to create pixel art animations right in the browser.
 No installs, no fuss — just pure creativity.

 ---
+---
+## 🚀 What's New in v1.2.1

+- Fixed drawing offset when zooming.
+- Added undo/redo functionality (Ctrl+Z / Ctrl+Y).
+- Added keybinds for frame navigation (Arrow keys) and adding/deleting frames (+ / -).
+- Added a &quot;Clear All&quot; button to clear the current frame.
+- Added a toggle to turn on and off the grid lines.
+- Improved drawing performance by grouping drawing actions into a single undoable stroke.

+---